AblionGE/IntelligentAgents2015/centralized/doc/report.md

 **Algorithm:** The *SLS* algorithm is implemented as in the algorithm 1 in the document "*Finding the Optimal Delivery Plan : Model as a Constraint Satisfaction Problem*" with some modifications.
 Nevertheless, it stays stochastic and local:

 * *SelectInitialSolution()* is implemented as explained in the above section.
 * *ChooseNeighbours()* creates the neighbours candidates as follows: 1) moves the first task of one vehicle and gives it to another vehicle.
-The task is placed in the new vehicle's plan such that *Pickup* and *Deliver* of that task are the first two movements in the vehicle's plan.
+The task is placed in the new vehicle's plan such that *Pickup* is before *Deliver*\footnote{We consider all possible positions for both actions.}.
 2) change the positions of the movements related to a task in the plan of the vehicle carrying it.
-More specifically, it creates $O(n^2)$ neighbours by considering any possible combinations by moving the *Pickup* movement, or the *Deliver* movement, or both of a task, keeping the consistency such that *Pickup* happens before *Deliver*.
+More specifically, it creates $O(n^2)$ neighbours for each task by considering any possible combinations by moving the *Pickup* movement, or the *Deliver* movement, or both of a task, keeping the consistency such that *Pickup* happens before *Deliver*.
 * *LocalChoice()* implemented as explained in the document excepted that we check if the constraints are satisfied before returning the choosen state and that we choose between the old solution and the new one outside of the function for performance purposes.

 **Termination:** We have 2 termination conditions :

-* the maximum number of loops is reached (3000 in our code but should be adapted depending on the number of tasks to deliver).
+* the maximum number of loops is reached (5000 in our code but should be adapted depending on the number of tasks to deliver);
+* the maximum time of execution is reached;
 * the number of loops where the best cost doesn't change is reached (100), to avoid looping too much when only some local changes happen on a vehicle where tasks are simply swaped without changing the cost.
 This count is incremented only when the algorithm computes a new neighbouring state.

 ## Evaluation